Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Source_Code/proman-project/proman-jmeter/README.md

 * PostgreSQL 10.4.1 or later

 ### Supported databases
-Currently, only PostgreSQL is the only database that has been confirmed to work.
+Currently, only PostgreSQL is the database that has been confirmed to work.
 For other database products, the unit test data dump tool used for data registration may not work properly.

 ## Assumptions and Constraints